plugorgau/constitution_and_policies/values statement.md

-# Linux Australia Statement of Values
+# Perth Linux Users Group Statement of Values
-As an organisation, we aim to represent and assist the groups and individuals who make up the Free Software and Open Source communities in Australia.
+As an organisation, we aim to represent and assist the groups and individuals who make up the Free Software and Open Source communities in Western Australia.
 These communities are diverse in many ways, and the groups and individuals which constitute them have many different needs that should be addressed and supported to the best of our ability.
 In doing so, it is our goal to uphold certain values reflecting the core philosophies around open source technologies.
 This statement